 We all have our own story and we need help to process any natural feelings of shame, uncertainty and self blame, knowing that these are crucial feelings in the recovery process.
 Recently, I got chatting with a lovely lady called Lisa Rolland, initially Lisa was in touch to discuss me speaking at an event.
 Funnily enough, Lisa had heard me on BBC radio the morning before we were due to catch up on the phone.
 She saw this as a sign that we were to connect (I am big on signs too as many of you may well know).
 Lisa had followed my journey of talking openly about being sectioned and going through my own period of trauma.
 We got chatting and she very bravely shared her story with me.
-You can hear it in detail on your podcast channel of choice or in this powerful and inspirational video below.

 Lisa shares how she experienced constant feelings of anxiety and a deep fear inside of her that would flare up from time to time.
 She had discussed this with her psychologist and also her desire to take a leap of faith and report the trauma.
 She realised that she owed it to herself to use her voice, knowing that she had a right to speak her truth.
 By not allowing her voice to matter, it was impacting her mental health even more.
 Hearing others speak out, inspired her to do the same.
 She had a strong feeling that she owed her younger self to do it.
 Once she found the strength to push the fear aside and open up, she felt so much lighter with a new found drive to help others, because our biggest wins can come from our greatest challenges.
 Sometimes we know that speaking out is the right thing to do, but something holds us back.
 It can take true courage to break the mould.
 My deep rooted passion has always been to normalise the ‘hard conversations’ to allow others to live fulfilling lives.
 To quote Lisa: